 [PV]2 includes the capability to report environmental and social performance metrics through seven life cycle impact assessment categories.
-The impact category of most interest to homeowners, and the only environmental impacts currently reported in [PV]2, is global warming potential (GWP) (tons of CO2e) because it is used to measure the climate change-related impacts.
+The impact category of most interest to homeowners, and the only environmental impacts currently reported in [PV]2, is global warming potential (GWP) (tons of CO2e), which includes a combination of GHG emissions (primarily carbon dioxide, methane, and nitrous oxide), because it is used to measure the climate change-related impacts.
 Environmental impact results could be expanded to the six other impact categories (Total Primary Energy, Respiratory Effects, Ozone Depletion, Smog, Acidification, Eutrophication) if determined that the additional information would be worth the added complexity for users.
 All seven impact categories are discussed in more detail in Section 4.3.